 What is a Flow-Through Entity?

-A flow-through entity – also known as a “pass-through entity” or “fiscally-transparent entity” – is a legal establishment where the entity’s profits flow directly to the investors/owners, and only the investors or owners are taxed for the revenues.
+A flow-through entity – also known as a “pass-through entity” or “fiscally-transparent entity” – is a legal business entity where its profits flow directly to the investors/owners, and only the investors or owners are taxed on the income.
 The structure helps avoid double taxation, which is when an income from the same source is taxed both at a corporate and personal level.

 Types of Flow-Through Entities

 A flow-through entity can be categorized into three types:

 A sole proprietorship, also known as a sole trader, is a business owned and operated by a single individual.
 There is no legal distinction between the owner and the company—both operate as the same legal entity.

 In such a case, the income of the entity is the same as the income of the sole owner of the entity.
 This income is reported by the individual in their personal tax returns (Schedule C).
 The Internal Revenue Services (IRS) also considers this as a disregarded entity since the revenue is treated the same as the owner’s personal income.

 A limited liability company (LLC) is a business structure that combines flow-through taxation with limited liability – whereby the owners or partners are not personally responsible for the company’s debt obligations.

 The entities are given the option to elect the tax structure that applies to them – a disregarded entity, a corporation, and so on.
 Several LLCs choose to be taxed as a partnership, where the profits/losses are allocated across the LLC owners/shareholders as per the formal ownership agreement and taxed individually.